 Operation SNAP is the police response to the ever increasing submissions of video and photographic evidence from members of the public in relation to witnessed driving offences.

-Operation Snap will investigate road traffic offences such as dangerous driving, driving without due care and attention, careless driving, using a mobile phone handheld, not wearing a seat belt, contravening a red traffic light and contravening solid white lines, however this is not an exhaustive list.
+Operation Snap will investigate road traffic offences such as driving without due care and attention, careless driving, the dangerous close pass of a horse rider or cyclist, not wearing a seat belt, contravening a red traffic light and contravening solid white lines, however this is not an exhaustive list.

 No. The police cannot enhance recorded footage, if you are unable to read the vehicle number plate from the original clip, then the police are unlikely to be able to read it when they replay the footage.